 These are legitimate questions.
 And, the fact that you are asking them is a good indicator that you want to be engaged in the process of marketing your business online.

 When we talk to companies about their marketing goals, invariably one of the first things they mention is improving their search engine rankings.
 They want to be found online.
 A key piece of the digital marketing puzzle is having content on your site that the search engines can index.
-In addition to static pages on your site, your blog should be a huge contributor to your content strategy.
+In addition to static pages on your site, your blog should be a major contributor to your content marketing strategy.

 A blog keeps content fresh and gives you continual opportunities to write articles surrounding key search terms.
 According to Demand Metric, on average, companies with blogs produce 67% more leads per month than companies without blogs.